-Some of you may be attracted to Mathematics because of its intrinsic interest, others because you have a talent for the subject and wish to apply it to the physical sciences or to economics, management, etc.
+Some students may be attracted to Mathematics because of its intrinsic interest, others because they have a talent for the subject and wish to apply it to the physical sciences or to economics, management, etc.

-GCE Advanced Mathematics is considered by many employers, Universities and Colleges as a vital subject.
+GCE Advanced Mathematics is considered by many employers, universities and colleges as a vital subject.
 It is compatible with virtually any other GCE Advanced subject.
-If you intend to read Mathematics, Statistics, Computing Science, Physics, Engineering or Pure Science, GCE Advanced Mathematics is a likely pre-requisite.
+If students intend to read Mathematics, Statistics, Computing Science, Physics, Engineering or Pure Science, GCE Advanced Mathematics is a likely pre-requisite.
 It is also an asset for any other Higher Education Course.